milandekruijf/pandacss-preset-radix-colors/README.md

 export default defineConfig({
   presets: [
     radixColorsPreset(),
-    // Re-add the base and panda presets because otherwise
+    // Re-add the panda preset if you want to keep
-    // they will be removed entirely
+    // the default keyframes, breakpoints, tokens
-    "@pandacss/preset-base",
+    // and textStyles provided by PandaCSS
     "@pandacss/preset-panda",
   ],
 });